Clonazepam for preventing seizures

 - Clonazepam may harm an unborn baby.

-- The oral contraceptive pill can be used safely by women and girls who are taking clonazepam.
+- The oral contraceptive pill can be used safely by women or girls who are taking clonazepam.

 Is there anything else I need to know about this medicine?